demisto/content-docs/docs/concepts/demisto-sdk.md

     ```buildoutcfg
     demisto-sdk init --integration -n myFeed -t FeedHelloWorld
     ```
   This will create a new integration named `myFeed` which will be based on the `FeedHelloWorld` integration.
-The command has several pre-set templates which you can choose as the basis for your integration or script.
+The `init` command has several pre-set templates which you can choose as the basis for your integration or script.
   By default the template is the `BaseIntegration` and `BaseScript` but you can also use `HelloWorld`, `HelloIAMWorld`, `FeedHelloWorld` for integrations and `HelloWorldScript` for scripts.
   These templates have a more robust integration information and examples.
 Additionally some templates are used to create the basic structure for feed and IAM integrations.